yizhiheng/AngularExamples/README.md

-A few basic example of AngularJS
+A few basic examples of AngularJS
 ---